 Valerio Lucarini, Davide Faranda, and Matteo Willeit.
-Bistable systems with stochastic noise: virtues and limits of e ective one-dimensional langevin equations.
+Bistable systems with stochastic noise: virtues and limits of effective one-dimensional langevin equations.
 Nonlinear Process.
 Geophys, 19:9-22, 2012.

 Davide Faranda, Martin Federico Mestre, and Giorgio Turchetti.
-Analysis of round o errors with reversibility test as a dynamical indicator.
+Analysis of round off errors with reversibility test as a dynamical indicator.
 International Journal of Bifurcation and Chaos, 22(09):1250215, 2012.

 Valerio Lucarini, Davide Faranda, and Jeroen Wouters.
 Universal behaviour of extreme value statistics for selected observables of dynamical systems.
 Journal of Statistical Physics, 147(1):63-73, 2012.

 Davide Faranda, Valerio Lucarini, Paul Manneville, and Jeroen Wouters.
 On using extreme values to detect global stability thresholds in multi-stable systems: The case of transitional plane couette flow.
 Chaos, Solitons & Fractals, 64:26-35, 2014.

 Valerio Lucarini, Davide Faranda, Jeroen Wouters, and Tobias Kuna.
 Towards a general theory of extremes for observables of chaotic dynamical systems.
 Journal of statistical physics, 154(3):723-750, 2014.